833.200.0213

 Where Square shines

-• Zero barrier to entry: The Free plan ships with full reporting, so new and micro-businesses get Sales Summary, Sales Trends, and Payment Methods reports on Day 1 at no cost.
+• Zero barrier to entry: The Free plan ships with full reporting, so new and micro-businesses get Sales Summary, Sales Trends, and Payment Methods reports at no cost.

 • Beginner-friendly dashboard: Reports are organized in plain language with metric definitions built in, so owners without accounting backgrounds can still read the numbers with confidence.

-• Multichannel data in one place: Square rolls up in-person, online store, invoice, virtual terminal, and Tap to Pay sales into the same reports, so omnichannel sellers skip a separate BI tool.
+• Multichannel data in one place: Square rolls up in-person, online store, invoice, virtual terminal, and Tap to Pay sales into the same reports, so omnichannel sellers don’t need a separate tool.

 Where Square falls short